 Transcranial Magnetic Stimulation (TMS) therapy is a non-invasive, non-drug, and FDA-cleared treatment with zero downtime that is safe and effective for a range of conditions affecting mental health and cognition.
-TMS was FDA-cleared for major depressive disorder in 2008, for migraine in 2013, for OCD in 2018 and for cigarette cessation in 2019.
-Research documents TMS to also be helpful for bipolar depression, anxiety and cognitive impairment.
+TMS was FDA-cleared for major depressive disorder in 2008, for migraine in 2013, for OCD in 2018, and for cigarette cessation in 2019.
+Although TMS has not yet been FDA-approved for the treatment of bipolar disorder, research has indicated TMS as an effective “off-label” treatment for bipolar depression, anxiety, and cognitive impairment.

 What Is Bipolar Disorder?

 Bipolar disorder is a real, treatable mental health disorder.
-There are four types of bipolar disorder.
+There are four types of bipolar disorder: Bipolar 1, Bipolar 2, Cyclothymia, and Rapid Cycling Bipolar.
 Depending on the type, patients may experience a combination of:

 - Manic episodes: Intense feelings of euphoria